mcules/pixelflut/README.md

 ./pixel_pi
 ```

-#TODO
+## TODO
-- Use epoll() to check multiple sockets for I/O events
+- Use epoll() to check multiple sockets for I/O events at once